UW–Madison is currently vaccinating 12- to 15-year-olds.

 We encourage you to seek vaccines anywhere they are offered, including from local pharmacies and your health care provider.
 Here are other ways to find vaccine off-campus.

 - Sign up for the Wisconsin Department of Health Services registry.
-Once you are registered, DHS will email you with off-campus appointment options, including at the Alliant Energy Center.
+Once you are registered, DHS will email you with off-campus appointment options.
 They will not email you about appointment options on campus.

 There is no cost to vaccination regardless of where you go, though some vaccinators may ask to bill your health insurer for administration.
 You also do not need to show a state ID.